zacnider/entrofhe/docs/examples/user/EntropyUserDecryption.md

 # EntropyUserDecryption

-User decrypt single value using EntropyOracle and FHE.allow
+Learn how to user decrypt single value using encrypted randomness and fhe.allow

-## Overview
+## 📚 Overview

 @title EntropyUserDecryption
-@notice User decrypt single value using EntropyOracle and FHE.allow
+@notice User decrypt single value using encrypted randomness and FHE.allow
-@dev Example demonstrating EntropyOracle integration: using entropy for user-specific decryption This example shows:
+@dev This example teaches you how to integrate encrypted randomness into your FHEVM contracts: using entropy for user-specific decryption
+In this example, you will learn:
-- How to integrate with EntropyOracle
+- How to integrate encrypted randomness
-- Using entropy to enhance user decryption patterns
+- How to use encrypted randomness to enhance user decryption patterns
 - Combining entropy with user-specific access control
 - Entropy-based decryption key generation

-@notice Constructor - sets EntropyOracle address
+@notice Constructor - sets encrypted randomness address
-@param _entropyOracle Address of EntropyOracle contract
+@param _encrypted randomness Address of encrypted randomness contract

 @notice Store encrypted value and allow specific user to decrypt
 @param encryptedInput Encrypted value from user